 Working from his vast experience of the area, Bernard headed out from the farmhouse bound for Mt Throakban (1156m), where he would climb a tree and spy a distant, single burnt tree, on a far ridgeline.
 Pushing up and down gully and peak, he reached the burnt tree and discovered two men still alive after 11 days.
-[You can read the full story in Bernard’s book, “Green Mountains” and I have a new one of these to give away to a lucky reader!]
+[You can read the full story in Bernard’s book, “Green Mountains”. nb: The giveaway has now closed.]

 And so we pressed on from a cloud fall sunrise at Echo Point Lookout that could’ve held my attention until sunset.
 Mist tumbled from ridges to the west, over peaks that we were soon to meet, with names like Ratatat and Mt Durigan, whilst the emerging sun drew itself up from the Nerang River to the east.
 Too soon we were pulled away and urged ever onwards by our guide Mark, making the most of the ‘good’ track before slowing to approx 2km/hr on the undulating yo-yo’s of this classic ridge walk.